BillyDM/billydm.github.io/content/blog/audio-plugin-suite.md

 ### [Wolf Shaper] (FREE and open source)
 ![screenshot](/images/audio-plugin-suite/wolf-shaper.png)

-A great and versitile "bread-and-butter" waveshaper.
+A great and versatile "bread-and-butter" waveshaper.

 This plugin is available natively for Linux, Mac, and Windows.